mxayon/blog/_posts/2019-05-11-evoepoch-chronomap.markdown

 Thinking about how profound our thoughts have evolved overtime, holds the logic that my human side needs to avoid imagination burnout.
 The roadmap points out the intersections where change broke through.

 p.s.
-(Its important to note that the information I have gathered is different in other parts of the hemisphere, we have not come that far from the eurocentric mis-scalled maps during the age of discovery.
+(Its important to note that the information I have gathered is different in other parts of the hemisphere, we have not come that far from the euro-centric mis-scaled maps during the age of discovery.
 Also most inventions come from a collective understanding of new sciences or adapting to a new paradigm shift.
 To put in perspective these end points might just be the tips of the icebergs.)

 ***